 Pay for Snow Days and Other Inclement Weather Days

 Are you entitled to get paid if your company closes because of snow or if you can't make it into to work because of snow?
-What about other inclement weather?
+What about other inclement weather or natural disasters?

 There are several factors involved in determining whether you get paid for inclement weather days, including whether you are an exempt employee or a non-exempt employee, federal and state law, and company policy.